 Download the Paying

-- What the rules are about savings and capital
+This covers the rules about savings and capital, what is

 Find out more

 This information is only a summary of very detailed regulations.

 This page was last reviewed 9 January 2014 at 9:08.